ortoo/todo-hub-js/README.md

 ## The Stack

-TodoHub is a [React](https://reactjs.org/) application using the [Next.js](https://nextjs.org/) framework, with [MUI](https://mui.com/) as a UI component library using [Typescript](https://www.typescriptlang.org/) as the coding language. (_gosh that's a mouthful_).
+TodoHub is a [React](https://reactjs.org/) application using the [Next.js](https://nextjs.org/) framework, with [MUI](https://mui.com/) as a UI component library using Javascript as the coding language. (_gosh that's a mouthful_).

 The styling solution is a little bit different to normal CSS, where a CSS-in-JS solution is used that is built into MUI.
 Details of how this works can be found [here](https://mui.com/system/basics/).
 If you are familiar with CSS it shouldn't be much of a problem to adapt to.

-Despite this seemingly complex stack of non-standard frameworks and libraries, the test is designed to be completed by developers who have no experience in them, and can most definitely be completed by those who have only experienced Javascript rather than Typescript. (_Typescript is a super-set of Javascript, so Javascript can be used just fine with no issues if you give an object a type of "any", but be aware this is bad Typescript practise_).
+Despite this seemingly complex stack of non-standard frameworks and libraries, the test is designed to be completed by developers who have no experience in them.

 The idea is that the skeleton of the application and the instructions in this **README** are enough to carry out the tasks required.